Express It In Yiddish:

 Shakhne, dry zikh arum, vet men meynen du handelst

 (hot di froy gezogt tsu ir man, Shakhne, dem shlimazl)

-Shachne, come and go, they'll think your doing business
+Shachne, come and go about, they'll think your doing business

 (said the woman to her unsuccessful husband)

 (האשה אמרה לבעלה הביש מזל )

 *The Nine Daysis a religious observance in Judaism that takes place during the first nine days of the Jewish mont hofAv (corresponding to July/August).
 The Nine Days begin on Rosh Chodesh Av ("First of Av") and culminate on the public fast day of Tisha B'Av ("Ninth of Av").

 The Nine Days are part of a larger period of time known as The Three Weeks, which begin with the public fast day of the Seventeenth of Tammuz— commemorated in Judaism for the time when the forces of NebuchadnezzarofBabyloniafinally broke through the defensive walls surrounding Jerusalem, generally accepted as happening in 586 BCE — and end with the public fast day of Tisha B'Av — when the Babylonians finally destroyed theFirst Temple in 597 BC and when theSecond Temple was destroyed by the Romans in 70 AD.
 During the entire Three Weeks, certain activities are forbidden to Jews by Jewish lawin order to decrease joy and inspire mourning over the destruction of Temple.